8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 1. Someone gives you something they have once or regularly.
 2. Historically, the real rate is negative or neutral compared to the other categories.
 3. Interest rates are in terms of [.Annual Percentage Yield](APY) and indicate excess money given to you.
+4. The value (purchasing power) favors deflationary environments.

 A non-exhaustive list of ingredients that go into making the first brownie:

 1. Cash (includes your paycheck): The ubiquitous method of exchange for the economy you’re participating in.
 Could be the [.United States Dollar](USD), precious metal coins back in the day, or cigarettes in those old prison movies.
-2. Short-term bonds: Bonds with a maturity date of 1 year or less.
+2. Short-term bonds: Bonds with a 1 to 3 years maturity date.
 3. Certificates of deposit and share certificates: Cash held at a bank for a period, usually less than 10 years.

 Some things that cause this brownie to get bigger and smaller: